 The Comoro Islands are sometimes mistakenly referred to as the "Comoros Islands" with each word ending in 's'.
 In English, the proper way to refer to them is "Comoros" or "Comoro Islands."
 Referring to them as "Comoros Islands" is incorrect, just as referring to the Philippine Islands as the “Philippines Islands" would be incorrect.

 Volcanic in origin, the Comoros arose from the seabed of the Indian Ocean and each island has distinct geological characteristics due to its age.
-Mayotte, the first to emerge from the seabed is the oldest of the islands with highly eroded mountains and slow, meandering streams.
+Mayotte, the first to emerge, is the oldest of the islands and shows its age with highly eroded mountains and slow, meandering streams.
 Grande Comore is the youngest and is dominated by Karthala, the only active volcano in the Islands.
 Karthala rises 7,746 feet above sea level and whose caldera at its summit measures twelve kilometers wide.
-Numerous lava flows are clearly visible in many parts of the island, and no permanent rivers exist due to the permeable lava crust on its surface there are no permanent rivers on Grande Comore.
+Numerous lava flows are clearly visible on the island’s slopes and due to the permeable lava crust on its surface there are no permanent rivers on Grande Comore.
 The other two islands, Anjouan and Moheli, are of intermediate age with no active volcanic activity, high mountains, tropical forests, and rivers flowing to the sea.